-495 Practicum 3 hrs
+495 Practicum

 This course introduces the student to techniques commonly used to help people who struggle with mental and emotional issues.
-Included in the course is a survey of helping techniques that include case conceptualization, diagnosis, ethical conduct, and helper counseling skills.
+Included in the course is a survey techniques of helping that include case conceptualization, diagnosis, ethical conduct, and helper counseling skills.